Banks and Financial Services

 Hybrid encryption algorithm Perimeter security

-Keystroke analysis Silent Network Authentication (SNA)
+Keystroke analysis Silent network authentication (SNA)

 Man in the middle (MITM) attack solutions